linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

      - Add APPROVED milestone (same timestamp)
      - Record user and timestamp
    - No approval notification sent (auto-approved)
+   - Note: Default behavior for Head Channel role, but can be assigned to any role or user

 5. **Success Confirmation:**
    - Modal closes
-   - Success message displayed (varies by role):
+   - Success message displayed (varies by permission):
-     - **For Trainer/Lead Region**: "Course registered successfully!
+     - **For users without `self_approval` permission**: "Course registered successfully!
 Waiting for approval."
-     - **For Head Channel**: "Course registered and approved successfully!"
+     - **For users with `self_approval` permission**: "Course registered and approved successfully!"
    - Page refreshes to show updated course status
    - Status badge changes:
      - **For Trainer/Lead Region**: NEW (yellow) → REGISTERED (light gray)